SimpleITK/SimpleITK/Utilities/Statistics/README.md

 Before running the analysis we need to obtain the PyPI download data.
 This requires a Google account as the PyPI download statistics dataset is hosted on Google BigQuery.
 The PyPI table schema describing the data is [available here](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=pypi&page=dataset&project=advance-stratum-298519&ws=!1m9!1m4!4m3!1sbigquery-public-data!2spypi!3ssimple_requests!1m3!3m2!1sbigquery-public-data!2spypi
 ).

-To obtain download information for the past 5 years, sorted by month with columns titled "month", "operating_system", "python_version", "ci", "country_code", "download_count" run the following SQL query on [BigQuery](https://console.cloud.google.com/bigquery) (change the time interval to your needs):
+To obtain download information for the past 5 years, sorted by month with columns titled "month", "operating_system", "python_version", "ci", "country_code", "download_count" run the following SQL query on [BigQuery](https://console.cloud.google.com/bigquery).
+Change the time interval to your needs:
 ```
 SELECT
 FORMAT_TIMESTAMP('%Y-%m', timestamp) as month,